Nabute/AbushakirJs/README.md

 # [AbushakirJs](https://www.npmjs.com/package/abushakir) \(ባሕረ ሃሳብ\)

-### What does it mean?

-The words Bahire Hasab originate from the ancient language of Ge'ez, \( Arabic: Abu Shakir\) is a time-tracking method, devised by the 12th pope of Alexandria, Pope St. Dimitri.

 ## What does it mean?

 "Bahire Hasab /'bəhrɛ həsəb'/ " simply means "An age with a descriptive and chronological number".
 In some books it can also be found as "Hasabe Bahir", in a sense giving time an analogy, resembling a sea.

+The words Bahire Hasab originate from the ancient language of Ge'ez, \( Arabic: Abu Shakir\) is a time-tracking method, devised by the 12th pope of Alexandria, Pope St. Dimitri.

 This package allows developers to implement Ethiopian Calendar and Datetime System in their application\(s\)\`.